Updated March 29, 2023, to include more pictures of new food offerings. Plexiglass partitions have been removed from workstations.

 I have a United Club membership and LAX is my home airport.
-Therefore, I visit the United Club located in Los Angeles Airport (LAX) often – literally dozens of times a year.
-This is a comprehensive review of the club based on my multiple visits to this location.
+Therefore, I visit the UC located in Los Angeles Airport (LAX) often – literally dozens of times a year.
+This is a comprehensive review of the lounge based on my multiple visits to this location.
+As often my visits might be, there will also be plenty of updates along the way to make this article as up-to-date and as accurate as possible.

 Table of Contents